liu-zh/pozi/README.md

 pozi
 ====

-It is a distribute compute and saving system
+It is a distribute compute and storage system